 Once I found out the name of the family in the photo above, some minor investigating found the name of Capt.
 Edwards’ mother, and some campaign contribution records revealed her address and city.
 The phone book did the rest.

 “Jack is our hero,” she told me when I called.
 He graduated from high school as a junior.
 He did so well on his ACTs that “the principal called and said ‘please let me graduate Jack now.'”
-He did and not longer thereafter, Jack walked into her house with a uniform on.
+He did and not long thereafter, Jack walked into her house with a uniform on.
 He’d enlisted.

 He’d actually left active duty when the Gulf war known as “Desert Storm” — more recently referred to by some as “the good war ” — broke out, but was recalled to fly helicopters.